Skip to main content

 Up to 100 cells can be added to an individual cell group.

-1. From the Flow Cell or Montage view, select Open Cell Table in the upper-right corner.
+1. From the Flow Cell or Montage view, select Open Cell Table.

-1. From the Flow Cell or Montage view, select Open Cell Table in the upper-right corner.
+1. From the Flow Cell or Montage view, select Open Cell Table.

 Delete a Cell Group

-1. From the Flow Cell or Montage view, select Open Cell Table in the upper-right corner.
+1. From the Flow Cell or Montage view, select Open Cell Table.

-3. Select Delete for the cell group that you want to delete.
+3. Select the cell group that you want to delete, and select the Trash icon.

 View and Undo Selections